 Courtney Hudak Seattle, WA Sometimes it feels lonely.

-Kern Seattle, OR With each passing decade (now 5 of them)I have reflected on whether the issue of race has improved, declined or remained the same.
-I must say that it seems that for every step forward (a President of color, women and PEO astronauts, noted Black scientists, a holiday named after a Black man) [...]
+Kern, Seattle, OR.
+Collected from The Race Card Project, On Location: Seattle Community Colleges With each passing decade (now 5 of them)I have reflected on whether the issue of race has improved, declined or remained the same.
+I must say that it seems that for every step forward (a President of color, women and PEO […]

 Josie Watanabe Seattle, WA Too many people believe that our work is done.
 Or why do we still need affirmative action?
 I wish for everyone to stop, listen and look around so that we can really take a closer look at race relations in our country and find real ways we can keep moving forward […]